solareon/aoc-excel-2022/README.md

 Part 2 does the same thing but removes the ReverseText() lambda from the move part.

 The demo sheet has the table that assembles the SWITCH() cases programmatically since I kept getting tripped up making it.
 Some concat() and textjoin() magic there glues that all together.

+# Day 6

+Surprisingly short solution to this one today.
+Both Part 1 and Part 2 used the same formula with two changes to the offset.

+First step was to walk the input and break it into 4 or 14 character chunks, then convert to ascii code values in an array and unique() the array, convert back to characters and see the length, if it’s 4 or 14 then it is a match and we search for the string in the input and add 3 or 13 since we found the starting position of the message.
+I could probably shorten the solution and combine to a single cell for both parts with a let but that’s a later task when I’m at a real computer not on the iPad.